Oregon Beach Vacation Rentals Map

 Click on a City to See Listings

 Click on any city to find beach rental and coast vacation rentals for that city.
 You will find listings for Oregon State cabin rentals and condos.
-Private coast rentals in Oregon are a great way to stay and enjoy the beauty of the coastline while on vacation.
+Privately owned coast rentals in Oregon are a great way to stay and enjoy the beauty of the coastline while on vacation.

 The Pacific Northwest is known for its beautiful mountains and coastal scenery.
 The rugged beauty of Oregon and Washington's mountains, seacoast and forests attract millions of tourists every year.
 The coastal range borders the Pacific Ocean from Washington's Olympic Peninsula on the north to the Klamath mountains of Oregon on the south.
 The rolling coastal ranges run parallel to the coastline.
 They are the lowest of the two major north-south mountain ranges.
 The other range being the Cascades.
 Douglas Fir, Hemlock, Spruce, and other evergreen trees cover much of this coastal mountain area.

 From late autumn through much of the spring moisture-laden winds from the Pacific Ocean bring persistent rains to this coastal strip and to the slopes of the coastal ranges.
 The average annual precipitation varies from about 60 in. near Coos Bay, Oregon to more than 100 inches on the Olympic Peninsula.
 This area in northern Washington and the mountains directly behind constitute one of the wettest areas in North America.